 Revenue and Expenses Sample Clauses

-Revenue and Expenses. (i) All rent (whether fixed monthly rentals, additional rentals, escalation rentals, retroactive rentals, Operating Expense pass-throughs (except as provided in Section 12.1(b)(v)) or other sums and charges payable by Tenants under Tenant Leases), revenue (including any and all fees or other compensation paid to Seller under any Contract or Tenant Lease to be assumed by Buyer, whether paid monthly, upon contract execution or otherwise, as consideration for Seller entering into such Contract or Tenant Lease) and expenses from any portion of the Property shall be prorated as of the Closing Date (based on a 365 day year).
+Revenue and Expenses. (i) All rent (whether fixed monthly rentals, additional rentals, escalation rentals, retroactive rentals, Operating Expense pass-throughs (except as provided in Section 12.1(b)(vi)) or other sums and charges payable by Tenant under the Tenant Lease), revenue (including any and all fees or other compensation paid to Seller under any Contract or the Tenant Lease to be assumed by Buyer, whether paid monthly, upon contract execution or otherwise, as consideration for Seller entering into such Contract or the Tenant Lease) and expenses from any portion of the Property shall be prorated as of the Closing Date (based on a 365 day year).
 Buyer shall receive all rent and revenue accruing after the Closing Date (including, as a credit against the Purchase Price, the sum of any rentals already received by Seller attributable to the period after the Closing Date and any rent concessions which accrue to any Tenant after the Closing Date).
 Seller shall receive rent and revenue accruing on or prior to the Closing Date.
 Notwithstanding the foregoing, Seller shall not be entitled to a credit for any prepaid expenses which do not benefit Buyer after Buyer acquires the Property.
 Further, notwithstanding the foregoing, no prorations shall be made for any unpaid amounts due and payable prior to Closing or for delinquent rents existing, if any, as of the Closing Date.
 Although no adjustments shall be made in Seller’s favor for rents which have accrued and are unpaid as of the Closing, Buyer shall pay Seller such accrued and unpaid rents as and when collected by Buyer, it being agreed, however, that Buyer shall not be deemed to have collected such arrearages attributable to the period prior to Closing until such time as the Tenant is current in the payment of all rent and other sums accruing after the Closing.
-For a period of 90 days after the Closing, Buyer agrees to xxxx Tenants of the Property for all past due rents that are accrued but unpaid as of the Closing; however, (A) Buyer shall not be obligated to incur any out-of-pocket expenses (unless paid by Seller), (B) Buyer may deduct any of its reasonable costs of collection from any amounts due Seller, and (C) under any circumstance, Buyer shall not be obligated to file any legal action or terminate any Tenant Lease.
-Seller may take reasonable action to collect any delinquent rents provided that Seller may not commence any legal action against any tenant seeking termination of any lease and Seller may not commence any other legal actio...
+For a period of 90 days after the Closing, Buyer agrees to xxxx Tenants of the Property for all past due rents that are accrued but unpaid as of the Closing; however, (A) Buyer shall not be obligated to incur any out-of-pocket expenses (unless paid by Seller), (B) Buyer may deduct any of its reasonable costs of collection from any amounts due Seller, and (C) under any circumstance, Buyer shall not be obligated to file any legal action or terminate the Tenant Lease.
+Seller may take reasonable action to collect any delinquent rents provided that Seller may not commence any legal action against Tenant seeking termination of the Tenant Lease and Seller may not commence any oth...

 AutoNDA by SimpleDocs